 The Concepts and Technique of Management of a Commercial Bank, Measuring Return and Risk in Banking, Evaluation of Bank Performance, Asset and Liability Management.
 Managing the loan Portfolio, Interest Margin and Sensitivity Management, Measuring and Managing Interest Rate Risk in Banking.
 Capital Elements - Tier1 and Tier2 Systems and its Limitations.
-Basle Committee Recommendations and Exposure to the Analysis of Commercial Banks, Savings Bank, Merchant Bank and
+Basle Committee Recommendations and Exposure to the practical reports), mid-term and end semester examination.

-Development Bank and other non - Banking Institutions in Sri Lanka.
+Analysis of Commercial Banks, Savings Bank, Merchant Bank and Development Bank and other non - Banking Institutions in Sri Lanka.
 Electronic Banking and New Developments.
 Money Laundering Activities.
 Central Bank Structures in various countries.